 Artists from kindergarteners to adults can share their talent with readers throughout our community at the annual bookmark contest.
 The library sponsors the contest each spring and invites community members to create bookmarks based on the theme of the upcoming summer reading program.
 First, second and third place winners are awarded in each of the ten age categories.
 The first-place winning bookmarks are distributed to participants who enroll in Summer Reading and their creators are awarded with a small prize package that includes a pack of bookmarks to give to friends and family.
 All winners are publicly recognized when the reading program launches.
 Click here for contest entry form.

 Teens in grades 7-12 can participate in this twice monthly book club.
 The first meeting is a meet and greet where they can pick up the new discussion title, learn a little about it, and get to know their fellow club members.
 The second meeting will include watching the book’s film adaptation followed by a discussion of both book and movie.
 Advanced registration is required.

 This fun creative writing class will help teens become better writers by engaging in a variety of activities and games and, of course, writing stories.
 Advanced registration is required two days prior to each class.
 Note: this class is offered during the Spring and Fall semesters.

-Summer Camps at the Library Laboratory (Grades K-12)
+Steam Camps at the Library (Grades 3-5)